fcothiago/stream-robot/README.md

 # Stream-robot

 A simple bot that checks if a streamer is on live and opens a new tab if it is.
-Working only for Twitch currently.
+Working only for Twitch and Firefox currently.

 ## Install